No progress seen after Russia-US talks over Ukraine tensions

 During a visit to Rome, German Foreign Minister Annalena Baerbock said dialogue offered the only way out of the crisis.

-“At the same time, it’s equally clear that a renewed breach of Ukrainian sovereignty by Russia would have grave consequences,” she told reporters.
+“At the same time, it’s equally clear that a renewed breach of Ukrainian sovereignty by Russia would have grave consequences,” she said.

 Russia has said it wants the issue resolved this month, but NATO is wary that Putin might be looking for a pretext, such as a failure in the negotiations, to launch an invasion.

-Thomas Greminger, director of the Geneva Center for Security Policy, said the talks hadn't revealed much new — but were a start.
+Eager to keep Kyiv in the loop, the Pentagon said Joint Chiefs of Staff Chairman, Gen. Mark Milley spoke with Ukraine's military chief Monday.

-“But I think what has happened now, these issues are on the radar of everybody and they are on the discussion and hopefully soon also on the negotiation table,” he said in an interview.
-"And that is important.
-And in that sense, for me, that is the progress.” ___
+They exchanged “perspectives and assessments of the evolving security environment in Eastern Europe,” spokesman Col. Dave Butler said.
+“Ukraine is a key partner to NATO and plays a critical role in maintaining peace and stability in Europe.”

 Lee reported from Washington.
-Jamey Keaten in Geneva, Vladimir Isachenkov in Moscow, Lorne Cook in Brussels and Frank Jordans in Berlin contributed.
+Jamey Keaten in Geneva, Vladimir Isachenkov in Moscow, Lorne Cook in Brussels, Frank Jordans in Berlin, Lolita C. Baldor in Washington, and Edith M. Lederer at the United Nations contributed.

 Credit: Denis Balibouse